unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, legendary (requires attunement)_

-If you hold this beetle-shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its magical nature.
+If you hold this beetle-shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its tek nature.
 It provides two benefits while it is on your person:

 * You have advantage on saving throws against spells.
 * The scarab has 12 charges.
 If you fail a saving throw against a necromancy spell or a harmful effect originating from an undead creature, you can use your reaction to expend 1 charge and turn the failed save into a successful one.
 The scarab crumbles into powder and is destroyed when its last charge is expended.